The Y for All Community Members

 EVERYONE IS WELCOME

 The YMCA welcomes all who wish to participate and believes that no one should be denied access to the Y based on the ability to pay.
 Through our financial assistance program, the YMCA of Greater Kalamazoo provides assistance to youth, adults, and families based on individual needs and circumstances.
 Financial assistance reduces fees; it does not eliminate them.

 COMMITTED TO OUR COMMUNITY

 Determining assistance amounts is handled by YMCA Member Services in a fair and consistent manner.
 Every YMCA member receives the same membership benefits, regardless of whether or not they receive financial assistance.
 YMCA members can feel confident knowing that they are a part of an organization that cares greatly for the well-being of all people and is committed to youth development, healthy living, and social responsibility.

 - If membership rates change, your monthly rate may change.

-Please contact Member Services if you have any questions or check our Frequently Asked Questions (FAQs) below.
+Please contact our Financial Aid Team if you have any questions or check our Frequently Asked Questions (FAQs) below.